cloudmesh-community/book/chapters/faas/aws-lambda.md

 ---

-AWS Lambda [@www-awslambda] is considered as one of the earliest FaaS implementations made available to end users.
+AWS Lambda [@aws-amazon-lambda] is considered as one of the earliest FaaS implementations made available to end users.
 AWS Lambda provides a rich set of features that can be leveraged by users to build programs and applications on top of the FaaS framework.
 AWS Lambda supports many